vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 At initialization, the neural model has a **cold-start** problem and is very bad at estimating the state values.
 But if we **tabulate (memoize) rewards for successful trajectories**, we can immediately provide **a minimal reward** for any point on the successful pathway.
 This speeds up learning of the Q-function neural network.
 This tabulation method is called **Monte Carlo return**.
 In a way, we are combing brute-force with neural network interpolation.

+This is one of the tricks used in Q-Transformer.

 ## Other Tricks used in Q-Transformer